Introduction to these Lecture Notes

 * [Or, His brightness was like the light; rays flashed from His hand … (ESV)]

-lightning (as in Exodus 20 above).
-While plagues and pestilence occurred in
+flashing rays as lightning (as in Exodus 20 above).
+While plagues and

 3:8-10 The single Hebrew word which the NIV translates as rivers and streams may refer also to the sea.
 It is not limited to inland waterways.
 God’s anger was not against the waters.
 Everyone would understand his rhetorical question.
 Yet God’s wrath was certainly present.
 The section begins with anger, wrath, and rage and an attack of such fury it shook the earth.
 That is not a strange way to picture God’s wrath in the Bible.
 It appears in the Bible in the OT, often in Revelation and then too in Hebrews 12:25-29.
 With what or with whom was God so angry?
 If we identify the event, we have the answer.

-of its first readers back to the Exodus.
-(Exodus here is not the Book of
+the minds of its first readers back to the Exodus.
+(Exodus here is not the Book

 First, Pharaoh pursued